-The national GSL payments scheme excludes load interruptions caused by the exercise of any obligation, right or discretion imposed upon or provided for under jurisdictional electricity legislation or national electricity legislation applying to a
+The national GSL payments scheme excludes load interruptions caused by the exercise of any obligation, right or discretion imposed upon or provided for under jurisdictional electricity legislation or national electricity legislation applying to a distributor.
+The Victorian GSL payments scheme does not include a similar exclusion criterion.

-The AER has used this provision to exclude supply interruptions due to the suppression of the auto-recloser system under an approved Electricity Safety Management Scheme.24 Interruptions are only excluded where the cause of the fault cannot be identified.
+The AER has used this provision to exclude supply interruptions due to the suppression of the auto-recloser system under an approved Electricity Safety Management Scheme.25 Interruptions are only excluded where the cause of the fault cannot be identified.
 AusNet Services has had a number of events excluded from the Service Target Performance Incentive Scheme under this exclusion criterion.